tolgakuntman/rdma-hw-pipeline/docs/project/part1_ethernet/rgmii_phy.md

 The focus is on:
 - Different types of Media-independent interfaces (MII) and their properties
 - What RGMII actually is (signals, timing, clocking).
-- How the **TI DP83867IR** PHY on the KR260 is wired and configured.
+- How the **The Texas Instruments DP83867IR** PHY on the KR260 is wired and configured.
 - How the PHY and MAC (AXI Ethernet IP) interact to produce a working 1 Gbps link.

 The PHY can be explained through its two main interfaces: MDIO and RGMII.
 I already have a separate section dedicated to MDIO, where I describe how the PHY is configured and how its status is monitored.
 This section will focus on RGMII, which is the primary data path between the MAC and the PHY and the most important connection between them.
 That is why I chose to include PHY in the title of this section instead of MDIO.